funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we calculate the percentage of each status ?
+How can we calculate the percentage of each status?

 Documentation
 ^^^^^^^^^^^^^